How to get to Josephine Falls

 What To Do At Josephine Falls

-Josephine Falls is a great place to spend a full day, half day or just a visit and quick swim with a day tour operator like Barefoot Tours.
+Josephine Falls is a great place to spend a full day, half day or just a visit and quick swim with a day tour operators.
 The public facilities here allow you to set up a barbeque and picnic in the purpose built facilities and relax in this beautiful rainforest environment with your family and friends for a day.

 If you are an adventurer and love bushwalking or you are a dedicated a hiker then you may like to choose from a 1.2 klm walk to the top waterfalls, a 10 klm Bartle Frere hike to Broken Nose (return) or a 15 klm (one way) walk Bartle Frere up to the Atherton Tablelands over the back of the mountain.
 We do not recommend the latter 15 klm hike unless you are really fit and can spare 2 days just in case of incidents or weather issues leaving you caught out and having to sleep overnight on the mountain.